UDOOboard/Docs/docs/12_Serial_Libraries/02_C_Serial_Libraries.md

 This file describes how to compile and run the C examples contained in this folder.

+1 - Create the needed serial link with these commands:

+    sudo ln -s /dev/ttymxc3 /dev/ttyS0

-1 - Open a terminal and navigate to this folder:
+2 - Open a terminal and navigate to this folder:

     cd serial_libraries_examples/c/

-2 - Compile the C file:
+3 - Compile the C file:

 for c_serial_example.c: